Michael Jordan: Final retirement (2003)

 With the recognition that 2002–03 would be Jordan's final season, tributes were paid to him throughout the NBA.
 In his final game at the United Center in Chicago, which was his old home court, Jordan received a four-minute standing ovation.
 The Miami Heat retired the No. 23 jersey on April 11, 2003, even though Jordan never played for the team.
-At the 2003 All-Star Game, Jordan was offered a starting spot from Tracy McGrady and Allen Iverson but refused both; in the end, he accepted the spot of Vince Carter.
+At the 2003 All-Star Game, Jordan was offered a starting spot from Tracy McGrady and Allen Iverson but refused both; he accepted the spot of Vince Carter.
 Jordan played in his final NBA game on April 16, 2003, in Philadelphia.
-After scoring 13 points in the game, Jordan went to the bench with 4 minutes and 13 seconds remaining in the third quarter and his team trailing the Philadelphia 76ers 75–56.
+After scoring 13 points in the game, Jordan went to the bench with 4 minutes and 13 seconds left in the third quarter and his team trailing the Philadelphia 76ers 75–56.
 Just after the start of the fourth quarter, the First Union Center crowd began chanting "We want Mike!"
 After much encouragement from coach Doug Collins, Jordan finally rose from the bench and re-entered the game, replacing Larry Hughes with 2:35 remaining.
 At 1:45, Jordan was intentionally fouled by the 76ers' Eric Snow, and stepped to the line to make both free throws.
 After the second foul shot, the 76ers in-bounded the ball to rookie John Salmons, who in turn was intentionally fouled by Bobby Simmons one second later, stopping time so that Jordan could return to the bench.
-Jordan received a three-minute standing ovation from his teammates, his opponents, the officials, and the crowd of 21,257 fans.
+He received a three-minute standing ovation from his teammates, his opponents, the officials, and the crowd of 21,257 fans.

 National team career

-Jordan made his debut for the U.S. national basketball team at the 1983 Pan American Games in Caracas, Venezuela.
-He led the team in scoring with 17.3 ppg as the U.S., coached by Jack Hartman, won the gold medal in the competition.
-A year later, he won another gold medal in the 1984 Summer Olympics.
-The 1984 U.S. team was coached by Bob Knight and featured players such as Patrick Ewing, Sam Perkins, Chris Mullin, Steve Alford, and Wayman Tisdale.
+Jordan made his debut as a college player for the U.S. national basketball team at the 1983 Pan American Games in Caracas, Venezuela.
+He led the team in scoring with 17.3 ppg as the U.S., coached by Jack Hartman, won the gold medal.
+The following year, Jordan won another gold medal in the 1984 Summer Olympics.
+The 1984 U.S. team was coached by Bob Knight and featured young players such as Patrick Ewing, Sam Perkins, Chris Mullin, Steve Alford, and Wayman Tisdale.
 Jordan led the team in scoring, averaging 17.1 ppg for the tournament.

-In 1992, Jordan was a member of the star-studded squad that was dubbed the "Dream Team", which included Larry Bird and Magic Johnson.
-The team went on to win two gold medals: the first one in the 1992 Tournament of the Americas, and the second one in the 1992 Summer Olympics.
-He was the only player to start all eight games in the Olympics, averaged 14.9 ppg, and finished second on the team in scoring.
-Jordan was undefeated in the four tournaments he played for the United States national team, winning all 30 games he took part in.
+In 1992, Jordan, now an NBA player, was a member of the "Dream Team", which included Larry Bird and Magic Johnson.
+The team won gold in the 1992 Tournament of the Americas, and the 1992 Summer Olympics.
+Jordan was the only player to start all eight games in the Olympics.
+He averaged 14.9 ppg on 45% shooting from the field and 68% from the free-throw line, and was second on the team in scoring.
+He was undefeated in the four tournaments he played for the U.S. national team, and won all 30 games he took part in.